 Reading Examples

 Examples are useful only when they stay close to life.
-The point is not to copy a sample answer into your own situation, but to see how a reading moves from question, to hexagram, to line, to the one thing the asker can honestly do next.
+Do not copy a sample answer into your own situation.
+Watch the movement instead: question, hexagram, line, pressure point, and what the asker can honestly do after the reading.

 Question: “What should I understand before sending this message?”
 If the answer is Waiting, the issue may not be the words but the hour.
 If the answer is Conflict, the message may carry an argument before it carries truth.
 If Inner Truth appears, the first task is to remove performance from the wording and speak plainly.